How to Make Money and Get Paid by YouTube

 Another way to make money on YouTube is through product placement.
 If you have a channel about how to style hair, for instance, a company that makes curling irons or brushes may be interested in having you use their products and recommend them to your viewers.

 Depending on how you organize the agreement with the company, you may get paid per sale or on a commission basis, such as 15 percent of all products sold via your channel.
+Or you could get paid a set amount just for simply showing the product in your video or featuring it.
+There are many different types of agreements you can make with sponsors when it comes to making money with product placements in your YouTube videos.

-Just be advised that per Federal Communications Commission rules, if you're endorsing a product, you have to be transparent about it.
+Just be advised that per Federal Trade Commission rules, if you're endorsing a product, you have to be transparent about it.
 YouTube requires you to click the "paid promotion" box in the settings of your video manager dashboard.

 YouTube Red Subscription Channels